 - Features—View your assets as features on the map.
 Tap a feature on the map to see its details in the panel, including any attachments, related records, or media (including charts and images).
 In this image, volcano features are symbolized by yellow diamonds.
 Here, Mauna Kea is selected, indicated by the cyan outline.
 The areas shaded in grays, reds, oranges, and yellows are lava flow hazard zone features.

 - Panel—View additional information.
 Swipe the panel down to view less information or up to view more.
 Here, the panel shows the details of the selected feature and actions that can be taken with it.
 The panel can also show details of other items, such as search results and dropped pins.
-The supported actions include Directions (using Navigator for ArcGIS), Compass (to get distance and bearing to the location), and Add to My Places (to add the location to your places of interest).
+The supported actions include Directions (using ArcGIS Navigator), Compass (to get distance and bearing to the location), and Add to My Places (to add the location to your places of interest).
 Depending on the amount of information displayed, you'll see the actions either in-line or on a toolbar.
 You can also tap the feature's symbol to zoom to it.

 When a search is done or features are tapped on the map, the list of results also shows in the panel.
 Tap a result to see its details.